git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 <br></br>

-### Deploy the Open WebUI pod.
+##### Step 1: Deploy the Open WebUI pod.

 1. Run the below command to deploy the Open WebUI application Pod, so we can interact with the vLLM Mistral model, that we deployed in previous step.
 This will also deploy an application load balancer, which will serve the chatbot Open WebUI Chat user interface.

 ::code[kubectl apply -f open-webui.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-2. Let's obtain the URL ADDRESS of the Open WebUI Chat interface by running the below command
+2. Let's obtain the URL ADDRESS of the Open WebUI Chat interface by running the below command (if you dont get a URL address output, run the command again)

 ::code[kubectl get ing]{language=bash showLineNumbers=false showCopyAction=true}

 ![WebUI_url](/static/images/WebUI_url.png)

-3. Now wait 2 minutes (for the Open Web UI to deploy) then copy above the URL ADDRESS, and paste it into a web browser as "*http://<-URL-ADDRESS->*".
+3. The Open WebUI and load balancer will take up-to **2 minutes to come online**.
+Once you have waited 2 minutes, copy above the URL ADDRESS into a web browser as "*http://<-URL-ADDRESS->*".
 This will open a Open WebUI chat client interface.

 :::alert{header="Note" type="info"}
 Make sure your URL is "**http:**//<-URL-ADDRESS->" and doesn't start with "**https:**".
 Some browser like chrome try **"https"** by default if you dont provide protocol.